Query String Parser

 When should I use the Query String Parser?

 Use it when your task matches one of these common needs: Decode URL parameters while debugging filters, search pages, or app links.
 Group repeated keys so duplicate values are easy to spot.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 What is the Query String Parser doing with my inputs?

-In plain language: Parse mode extracts the query part and reads it with URLSearchParams.
-Build mode appends each key-value line with URLSearchParams encoding.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Parse mode extracts the query part from a full URL, raw query string, or question-mark string, removes hash fragments from raw input, reads the parameters with URLSearchParams, and groups repeated keys as arrays.
+Build mode reads one key=value line at a time, appends each pair with URLSearchParams, and returns a copy-ready encoded query string.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main Query String Parser inputs mean?